clippedjs/clipped/README.md

 # Install dependencies
 npm i

-# Build the project
+# Watch the project
-clipped build
+npm run dev
 ```

-##
-You are free to make your very own presets and put on your own npm account, but if the preset is for new extensions or build tools, we encourage to contribute to our presets folder so that others can hurt less :smile:
+You are free to make your very own presets and put on your own npm account, but if the preset is for new extensions or build tools, we encourage you to contribute to our presets folder so that others can hurt less as well :smile:

 ## FAQ